Iceland Bikini photo shoot *Now that is a headline I thought I would never use!

 Behind the scenes is definitively not as glamorous as the final photos.
 I start by wearing endless layers which I can remove easily, set up the shot, test the shot, then run over and get about 20/30 photos in different poses to make sure I get ‘the one’ as I really don’t want to repeat the process due to the sub freezing temperatures.

 Luckily I now have a remote shutter release for my camera, meaning I can stand in my spot and take the whole series of poses, but when I first started, I had to run and click the self timer between every shot.
 That was very painful.

 As per the weather conditions…I have been caught in blizzards where all my gear (including my camera) had been pushed over by the wind.
 I’ve had sideways hail traveling at 100km/hour due to the heavy winds hitting my face and every exposed body part which really isn’t fun.
 Because of Iceland’s lack of sunshine weather, I usually end up shooting in some of the worst conditions.

 And yet…after all this…I still love doing it.

-Do you have someone helping you out (taking the photos, etc) or is it a one-person team?
+Do you have someone helping you out (taking the photos, etc) or is it a one-woman team?

 I wish!
 It’s a completely one woman team for set up, testing, photography and editing.
 Some help would make the process faster and less uncomfortable out there in the blizzards.